 Category: Uncategorized

-• Exciting First Day on the Florida Trail!
+• Best day yet on the Florida Trail!

 • Some additional thoughts post-retirement and post-AT hiking